How to talk about money in a job interview

 • Being clear about the salary range your organization is considering for the role – including important asset finance benefits like salary packaging – and then ask the candidate for feedback like: “Does that match with your expectations?”; or

-• Asking what the candidate’s expectation is for the role’s salary, and responding based on the range your organization is offering.
+• Asking what the candidate’s expectation is for the role’s salary, and responding based on the range your organisation is offering.

 Either option is a good way to open up a conversation about the variety of benefits of working at your organisation (see below), and a chance for you to convince a candidate who may be having second thoughts based on the salary.